bhoward/focsipedia2/docs/ds/graphs.md

 The `DFSResult` is either `Cycle(e)`, where `e` is a back edge (pair of nodes) causing a cycle, or `TopoOrder(nodes)`, where `nodes` is a list of the graph nodes in topological order.
 The `Graph` value is the subgraph consisting of just the tree nodes.

+### Equivalent Imperative Code

-Instead of using the recursive helper function `dfs`, which performs a single depth-first exploration starting from a given node, we may perform all of the exploration in the (tail-recursive) helper function `run` by using an explicit stack to keep track of the current path from the starting node.
+Instead of using the recursive helper function `dfs`, which performs a single depth-first exploration starting from a given node, we may perform all of the exploration by using an explicit stack to keep track of the current path from the starting node.
 Each entry in the stack can be one of three values:
 * `Visit(n)` says that the current task is to visit node `n`;
 * `Finish(n)` says that the current task is to finish node `n` (note that this is pushed on the stack underneath all of the edges out of `n`, so it will only be done after all of the neighbors are processed); and
 * `Edge(n1, n2)` says that the current task is to consider the edge from `n1` to `n2`.

-The `run` helper function can now be seen as a loop that continually removes a task from the stack and then updates the stack and the state to perform that task:
+The main function can now be written as a loop that continually removes a task from the stack and then updates the stack and the state to perform that task:

 ```scala mdoc
 enum DFSStackItem[T]: